aautem/cointrail-api/README.md

 Run `npm start` from the root directory and navigate to `localhost:3000` in your browser where you'll see the text `.~::  C O I N T R A I L  ::~.` if your server is running correctly.

 ### Cointrail Client

+Running this application locally requires a separate [client repository](https://github.com/aautem/cointrail-client) for the React Native codebase and will need some custom configuration.

 - Run `npm install` from the root directory to download the dependencies.
 - Update the `API_URL` constant on line 2 of `./src/utilities/const.js` to use your locally running server at `localhost:3000` from above.